Wanted: A popular force for change

 Zuma’s presidency has also been marked by a significant escalation in political authoritarianism and violence.
 Violence has been mediated through popular actors, such as the xenophobic mob, along with the party and the state.
 This violence has been concentrated in certain spaces, such as the urban land occupation, and in certain parts of the country — most notably in KwaZulu-Natal.
 It has overwhelmingly targeted people who are black and working class or impoverished.

 It also has an evidently political dimension, often only brought to the attention of the wider public when it has been televised — such as the police murder of Andries Tatane in 2011 and the Marikana massacre in 2012.
-The assassinations of activists in organisations such as Abahlali baseMjondolo, the National Union of Metalworkers of South Africa and the South African Communist Party in KwaZulu-Natal hasn’t garnered the same attention in elite publics.
+The assassinations of activists in organisations such as Abahlali baseMjondolo, the National Union of Metalworkers of South Africa and the South African Communist Party in KwaZulu-Natal haven’t garnered the same attention in elite publics.

 Zuma’s project has not been able to sustain electoral support.
 It has, from the shack settlement to the factory floor, the university and now the boardroom, confronted increasingly open hostility.